-Read on to learn more about which materials to look for in non-toxic popsicle molds, which ice pop mold brands are the best, and how to get the most out of your popsicle-making experience!
+I’ll be covering which materials to look for in non-toxic popsicle molds, which ice pop mold brands are the best, and how to get the most out of your popsicle-making experience!

 Bisphenol A (or BPA), for example, is one common endocrine disruptor you’ve probably heard of before since it’s gained some notoriety in the past couple of decades.
-As a result of mounting evidence that BPA can cause a wide range of health concerns in both children and adults, many companies have begun taking BPA out of their products—which is great!
+As a result of mounting evidence that BPA can cause a wide range of health concerns in both children and adults, many companies have begun taking BPA out of their products—which is great.

-However, just because something is made from “BPA-free” plastic doesn’t mean it’s totally safe.
-After all, BPA is just one type of bisphenol that can disrupt hormones and cause long-term health issues.
-Companies can now use alternatives such as BPB, BPF, and BPS, which have the potential to cause the same issues.
-While using these “chemical cousins,” companies are able to label products as “BPA-free” while not actually solving the toxicity issue.
-You can read more about this issue here.
+After all, BPA is just one type of bisphenol.
+Companies can now use alternatives such as BPF, BPS, and others, which have the potential to cause the same issues.
+Using these “chemical cousins,” allows companies to label products as “BPA-free” while not actually solving the toxicity issue.

 The Good: BPA-Free & Phthalate-Free Plastic

 You’ll find a lot of popsicle molds made from plastic.
-We recommend you stay away from plastic molds if at all possible.
-But if you must, look for molds that are not only “BPA-Free” but also “bisphenol-free,” and “phthalate-free.”
+I recommend you stay away from plastic molds completely if at all possible.

 The Better: Silicone